galaxyproject/galaxy-hub/src/events/gccbosc2018/childcare/index.md

 [<img src="/src/events/gccbosc2018/faq/little_vikings-ship.png" alt="Childcare provided by Little Vikings Childcare" width="200" />](http://www.littlevikings.org/)
 </div>

+***Note: We need to nail down our rooms by the end of this week.
+Therefore registration for childcare will close this Friday, June 8.*** You will still be able to signup for a nursing room.

-Subsidized childcare *([thank eLife and ISB](/src/events/gccbosc2018/childcare/index.md#support-from-elife-and-isb)!)*  for kids ages 6 weeks to 12 years of age is provided by [Little Vikings](http://www.littlevikings.org/) child care in the [Smith Memorial Student Union](https://www.pdx.edu/student-union/) on the [Portland State University](https://www.pdx.edu/) campus in downtown Portland.
+Subsidized childcare *([thank you eLife and ISB](/src/events/gccbosc2018/childcare/index.md#support-from-elife-and-isb)!)*  for kids ages 6 weeks to 12 years of age is provided by [Little Vikings](http://www.littlevikings.org/) child care in the [Smith Memorial Student Union](https://www.pdx.edu/student-union/) on the [Portland State University](https://www.pdx.edu/) campus in downtown Portland.
 Little Vikings' goal is to provide a safe, comfortable, joyful experience.

 * Lunch, snacks and beverages are provided for kids between 3 and 12.
 * We ask that parents bring pre-made bottles, and baby food and snacks for your infants and toddlers.